 Okay, so you got into a car accident (bummer), but it wasn't your fault (phew).
 In most circumstances, you'd file a claim with the at-fault driver's car insurance company, get your car repaired, and recoup compensation for any lost wages and medical expenses.
 No out-of-pocket expenses to you.

 But in some cases, the driver who sideswiped you doesn't have car insurance, or at least doesn't have enough of it.
 This happens more than you might expect.
-In 2011, the Insurance Research Council estimated that 1 in 7 drivers go uninsured.
+The Insurance Research Council estimated that about 1 in 8 drivers were uninsured in 2012.
 And minimum liability requirements don't always offer enough coverage after a car accident.

 When this happens and you don't have uninsured or underinsured motorist coverage, you'll need to pay out-of-pocket for damages and medical expenses not covered by the other driver.